eic/d1/_content/about.md

 # About this site

-This site was designed to serve as an agile and easy to maintain collaborative tool for the LuSEE Collaboration.
+This site was designed to serve as an agile and easy to maintain collaborative tool for the Detector-1 Collaboration.
 Documents are developed and kept in the
 <a href="https://www.markdownguide.org/basic-syntax/" target="_blank">Markdown Syntax</a>
 which is very human-readable and economical, being quite close to plain text.